Our Vision

 Our Values

-These values guide our work so we can make sure we invest our time and effort on what matters most to the people we serve.
+These values guide our work.
+They help us invest in what matters most to the people we serve.

 Our Strategy

-The Digital Roadmap is all about making state services easier, faster, and more meaningful.
-To do this, our strategy includes:
+The Digital Roadmap is about making state services easier, faster, and more meaningful.
+Our strategy includes:

-We work with agencies to implement these approaches to improving experiences.
+We work with agencies to adopt these approaches to improving experiences.
 We introduce better technology, smarter service design, and constituent-centered ways of working.
-Every initiative we work on offers a chance to create digital services that truly meet people’s needs.
+Every initiative we work on offers a chance to create digital services that meet people’s needs.

 Roadmap Initiatives

 The Digital Roadmap focuses on the things that matter most to Massachusetts constituents.
 Because we know needs change over time, our initiatives will also change over time.
-Current initiatives we’re working on include:
+Our current projects include:

 MyMassGov

-MyMassGov is a secure website where people can use one account to access certain state services and applications.
-It helps people save time by reducing the number of forms and information they need to enter.
+MyMassGov is a secure website where people can use one account to access state services and applications.
+It helps reduce how much information people have to enter when they apply.
 We're always adding new features to make MyMassGov easier and better to use.

 At-a-glance progress: